Table of Contents:

 The bureau will construct a water filtration plant, per the decision of City Council on Aug.
 2, 2017.

-It will adhere to the deadlines set forth in OHA’s Aug.
-1, 2017, letter: submission of a compliance schedule and interim measures plan by Oct.
-11, 2017 and recognizing Nov.
-22, 2017, as the revocation effective date if the plan is not approved earlier than that.
+It is adhering to the deadlines set forth in OHA’s Aug.
+1, 2017, letter and submitted a compliance schedule and interim measures plan on Oct.
+9, 2017.
+Nov.
+22, 2017, shall be the revocation effective date if the plan is not approved earlier than that.

 There has not yet been a thorough assessment of the location of a filtration facility but near the bureau’s Lusted Hill facility is the most likely location.
 Lusted Hill is located outside of the Bull Run Watershed.